grafana/pyroscope/examples/language-sdk-instrumentation/nodejs/README.md

 docker-compose down
 ```

-This example will run all the code mentioned above and also send some mock-load to the 3 servers as well as their respective 3 endpoints.
-If you select our application: `nodejs.wall` from the dropdown, you should see a flame graph that looks like this (below).
-After we give 20-30 seconds for the flame graph to update and then click the refresh button we see our 3 functions at the bottom of the flame graph taking CPU resources _proportional to the size_ of their respective `search_radius` parameters.
+This example runs all the code mentioned above and also sends some mock-load to the 3 servers as well as their respective 3 endpoints.
+If you select `nodejs.wall` from the dropdown, you should see a flame graph that looks like this (below).
+After 20-30 seconds, the flame graph updates.
+Click the refresh button.
+We see our 3 functions at the bottom of the flame graph taking CPU resources _proportional to the size_ of their respective `search_radius` parameters.